nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 In practice the calculus hands you an interface with four parts: what you read out of each entry, how two readings combine, what you do with the total, and which stretch of the record you range over.
-Supply those and it tells you which cell your claim lands in and whether an enduring certificate can exist for it.
+Supply those, and say whether your checker can compute the reading, and it tells you which cell your claim lands in and whether an enduring certificate can exist for it.
 Take "no package in this closure has been yanked," meaning pulled from the index.
 Read each entry as "is this a yank of one of mine," combine with or, finish by negating, range over